zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Laplace smoothing and the ratings as integers and not even floats.
 Clearly this job is too much for Naive Bayes.
 So which classifier should we try next?

-Well, becuase we had to vectorize our x values, our next candidate can be KNN becasue KNN can measure simularity of our x vectors.
-So now we ceate a KNN classifier.
+Well, because we had to vectorize our x values, our next candidate can be KNN because KNN can measure simularity of our x vectors.
+So now we create a KNN classifier.

-Again we must make use of our helper function Ratings_toInt as KNN requires integer values to function correcly.
+Again we must make use of our helper function Ratings_toInt as KNN requires integer values to function correctly.

+### KNN Performance

 ```python
 vectorizer, x_train, y_train, x_dev, y_dev, x_test, y_test = data_sets.copy()